jewelsofthought/neshama/site/posts/qkab/zero_point.md

 Mathematically speaking, there is a one-to-one correspondence between all the real numbers between 0 &amp; 1, and all the integers.
 In other words for every whole number there is a corresponding number less than one, and greater than zero.

+So, between 0 & 1 there is an infinity of numbers, that can be mapped to all whole nubmers that "exist".

 ## Atom of Existence

 However, rather than launch into a rigorous rationalisation of this idea, I would like to present it rather as a story of an unfolding.
 A story starting with the awareness of being aware&mdash;something which I like to refer to as "The Axiom of Existence".
 All I know, without a doubt, is that I aware of being alive.
 With this awareness comes the awareness of the state of not-being alive.
 Somehow, we have been granted the ability to perceive the future&mdash;that which is not but will be.
 In the presence of the certainty of life, we are simultaneously aware our future demise.
 Of nothing else are we certain&mdash;especially as regards the future.

+This is why, instead of an axiom, I like to refer to this living conscious being, as the atom of (consciousn) existence.

 $$I$$ exist.... $$I$$ am... me?.
 Let's identify this I as $$1$$... a single entity.
 However, do not become confused, I am not the One that is everything.
-I am only one number in the infinity of possible numbers that make up the Infinite One&mdash;to remain in context&mdash;set of numbers.
+I am only one number in the infinity of possible numbers&mdash;what is known as the set of numbers&mdash; that make up the Infinite One.

 ## In the beginning